P-riyanka-prasad/HackTheSpace/Readme.md

 # Idea
-As we know in this covid situation the 2nd wave is approaching hear is our idea to be safe
+The COVID19 pandemic outbreak has brought India into a critical situation.
+As we know the 2nd wave is approaching we have to fight the crisis with strict steps and with proper measures.Here is our idea to be safe and healthy.

 # More Details
  Health and Security